-The three-year Mayo Clinic Reproductive Endocrinology and Infertility Fellowship enables you to assume full clinical responsibility as a reproductive endocrinologist, perform advanced research and become an independent investigator in the field of reproductive physiology.
+The three-year Reproductive Endocrinology and Infertility Fellowship at Mayo Clinic enables you to assume full clinical responsibility as a reproductive endocrinologist, perform advanced research and become an independent investigator in the field of reproductive physiology.

 The first year of the fellowship involves intense clinical training in reproductive endocrinology, andrology and reproductive surgery, with ample opportunity to prepare for research in the subsequent two years.

 The second year is devoted to research and didactic instruction in basic science, while the third year continues to emphasize research and also provides focused clinical training in reproductive, medical and pediatric endocrinology, as well as genetics.

 The first year of the Reproductive Endocrinology and Infertility Fellowship provides general clinical experiences in reproductive endocrinology.
 You spend 90 percent of your time in the Division of Reproductive Endocrinology and Infertility.